casetext/locavore/README.md

 Locavore runs lambda functions locally.
 It emulates AWS Lambda on your machine.

 Locavore keeps a pool of worker processes that jobs are distributed to.
-By default, it will only allow *cpu cores* * 2 concurrent jobs; additional jobs will be queued.
+By default, it will only allow *cpu cores* * 2 concurrent jobs; additional jobs will be queued in-memory.

 Locavore watches the filesystem for changes to your functions.
 When a change is detected, it will gracefully reload your functions.
 Currently executing invocations are allowed to finish; new invocations are sent to freshly spawned worker processes.

+If you're particularly masochistic, you can even use locavore to run your functions in production.
+A redis-backed queue is provided.

 Usage
 -----